 The Athens Area School District has appointed, Ms. Nancy Russell, as the Right to Know Officer.

-To file a Right to Know request for information, you must fill out the request for information form, which you can download by clicking the following link: Right to Know Request
+To file a Right to Know request for information, you must fill out the request for information form, which you can download by clicking the following: Right To Know Request Form

 If you have any questions, you can contact Ms. Russell using one of the following methods: